 This is a long essay.
 You might find it unsettling or even “extreme”.
 You might not be able to personally relate.
 Still, please consider reading it.
 (And be sure to check the comments, where the writer provides an update.)

 My goal in all my work is bridging the divide between “ADHD and non-ADHD” (the latter a term you’ll never catch me using).
 Creating, if you will, dual-empathy.

-To see how common ADHD-related challenges can manifest even in dual-ADHD marriages, please consider reading the essays from two women with late-diagnosis ADHD—who also are in dual-ADHD marriages: You, Me, ADHD Book Club.
+To see how common ADHD-related challenges can manifest even in dual-ADHD marriages, please consider reading the essays from two women with late-diagnosis ADHD—each married to men with late-diagnosis ADHD: You, Me, ADHD Book Club.